sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 The team responsible for an infrastructure service will also need to consider the service in the long term: is the current technology (or set of products) still state-of-the-art, mature, and following market practices?
-Or does the team consider the technology to be relatively stale and in need of an update?
+Or does the team consider the technology to be relatively outdated and in need of an update?
 When would the right time be to address this update?

-Perhaps the currently used technology is nearing its end-of-sale, end-of-support (EOS) or even end-of-life (EOL).
-In that case, the team has to be ready to address these lifecycle stages accordingly, be it through a migration, or refactoring of current usages.
+Perhaps the currently used technology is nearing its end-of-sale, end-of-support (EOS), or even end-of-life (EOL).
+In that case, the team has to be ready to address these lifecycle stages accordingly, be it through migrations, or refactoring of current usages.
 Perhaps the teams find that it is more sensible to get an extended support contract in place, or that they have the ability to take the support (including code development) completely internally.
 Whatever